atomic-zero/chatbox-g4f/README.md

 # Chatbox-g4f API

 This project provides an API to interact with a chatbox AI using various models.
-It is built with Node.js and Express, and uses the `g4f` library for AI interactions.
+It is built with Node.js and Fastify, and uses the `g4f` library for AI interactions.

 ## Features